dazz/dazz.github.io/content/posts/2022-12-27_goodbye-jekyl-hello-hugo/index.md

 * Are there existing installations that are actively used, so they can be used as a reference
 * Is there a reference/documentation on how to install it on the host
 * How do you publish new content, are there examples/documentation?
-* What is the version of the technologies in the deploy chain, old?
+* What is the version of the technologies in the deploy-chain, old?

 For every point there is also the question of how complicated each step is.